-The standard work week for many full-time County employees is thirty-six (36) hours.
-However, some full-time employees work regular authorized schedules of 30 hours, 37.5 hours or 40 hours per week.
-Employees are paid on a bi-weekly basis with the bi-weekly pay period commencing at 12:00 a.m.
-Sunday and ending at 12:00 midnight on the second Saturday following.
+The standard work week for full-time County employees with a standard work week of 7 consecutive 24 hour periods, consists of 30, 36, 37.5 or 40 hours per work week.
+The standard work period for County employees with a 14 day work period consists of 80-86 hours per work period.
+Employees are paid on a bi-weekly basis.
 An employee receives compensation generally on the second Friday following the end of the pay period.

 Each Department Head/Elected Official or a designated supervisor is responsible for monitoring and recording employee work hours, and submitting a record of each employee's worked and/or other payable hours to the Auditor's Office (Payroll) every two weeks at the close of the bi-weekly pay period.
-The Auditor's office maintains the official record of each employee's accrued sick time and vacation time.
-If a department participates in the practice of compensatory time (Note Section 5.04), the Department
+The Auditor's office maintains the official record of each employee's accrued sick time, vacation time and compensatory time.
+Employees are expected to abide by the County's guidelines for attendance and tardiness and recognize the needs of their department and the importance of timely and regular attendance.
+The County's guidelines allow for some flexibility although each department may have additional department-specific guidelines.